aiyer11/LeetCode150Solutions/README.md

   * Binary Tree From Preorder and InOrder:
     * Keys to solving this problem:
       - Get the root of the tree from the first element of the preorder list
-      - Find the element in the inorder list -> mid index
+      - Find the element in the inorder list -> mid-index
-      - For the left subtree call the method with the preorder list after the first element to the mid index +1 and the inorder list before the mid point
+      - For the left subtree call the method with the preorder list after the first element to the mid-index +1 and the inorder list before the mid-point
-      - For the right subtree call the method with the preorder list from the mid index +1 to the end of the list and the inorder list from mid + 1 to the end
+      - For the right subtree call the method with the preorder list from the mid-index +1 to the end of the list and the inorder list from mid + 1 to the end
       - Return the root

   * Max Path Sum: